These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing DeLuca factors because the joint appears 'just fixed'

-Why: Veterans with ankylosed joints often think only the fixed position matters.
+Veterans with ankylosed joints often think only the fixed position matters.
 However, DeLuca factors (pain, fatigue, weakness, incoordination, flare-ups, and additional loss of motion with repetitive use) must all be addressed.
 Failure to report these leaves critical disability factors out of the DBQ.

-Do this instead: Proactively report all DeLuca factors even if not directly asked.
+Instead: Proactively report all DeLuca factors even if not directly asked.
 Say: 'I also want to report that repetitive use increases my pain significantly' and 'I experience flare-ups approximately [X] times per month that further reduce my function.'

 Impact: Can affect whether functional equivalence of ankylosis is found in adjacent joints and whether overall disability rating captures full extent of impairment